mproficiency/MPBX/README.md

       iii.
 Set "FORMAT SIZE ADJUSTMENT" option to "ON" in the "Options" menu iv.
 Check that the SD card you inserted matches the one selected by the Tool
       v.
 Click the "Format" button
+      vi.
+Use MiniTool Partition Wizard Free to delete exfat partition just created.https://www.partitionwizard.com/free-partition-manager.html vii.
+Create a partition of all unused space of fat32 & primary partition.
    b.
 Mac
       i.
 Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_mac/ ii.
 Install and run the Formatting Tool on your machine